TheCodeKing/XDMessaging.Net/Advanced.md

 ---
 {% include JB/setup %}

-Transport implementations are loosely coupled to the core library, and it's not necessary to create project references to the transport assemblies themselves.
-In order to use specific implementations, the appropriate assembly must be placed in the application installation directory.
+The full version of the library contains all transport modes, including the ability to propagate messages to multiple listeners on remote machines, as well as locally.
+The Lite version of the library contains only functionality for inter-process communication on a single machine using 2 of the transport modes.

 ### Enable RemoteNetwork

 The default implementation of `RemoteNetwork` mode uses `Amazon Web Services`, specifically SQS & SNS.
 The library will create instances of these services on demand provided valid AWS credentials are provided.
 Refer to the Amazon documentation with regard to any associated cost implications in using these services.
 The credentials issued by your Amazon account can be specified in the `app.config` file as follows.
+The AWS account provided must have read/write permissions to both SNS and SQS.

 	<?xml version="1.0"?>
 	<configuration>